cmstokoe/ansible-jira/README.md

 ansible-jira
 =========

-An Ansible role to install jira and set-up either mysql or postgres to act as the backend datastore
+Ansible role to install jira and set-up either mysql or postgres to act as the backend datastore

 Requirements
 ------------